bende24/ChromeExtensionSaveTabs/README.md

 ## Beta branch
 If you want to
 - work on it for some reason
-- want to see a better looking but not fully functional code
+- want to see a better looking but not fully functional chrome extension source code

 the **beta branch** is for you.